Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 ### `New-*` cmdlet

 All top-level resources should have a `New-*` cmdlet that allows users to create a resource with given properties.
+Properties that are required by the API should be mandatory parameters, and in the case where different combinations of properties are needed depending on a provided value (_e.g._, Windows and Linux VMs have different properties), multiple parameter sets should be used.
 This cmdlet should implement `SupportsShouldProcess` to allow users to provide the `-WhatIf` parameter and see what the result of executing the cmdlet is without the resource actually being created.

 #### Parameter sets